cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 ERMS is an acronym for *electronic resource management system*.

-Electronic resources created management problems that traditional ILSs were not designed to handle particularly well.
+Electronic resources created management problems that traditional ILSs were not designed to handle particularly well, given that they were modeled on the card catalog system.
-An electronic resource ma involve licenses, subscriptions, packages, platforms, vendors, access rights, usage statistics, renewal dates, and other information and workflows that do not fit neatly into the bibliographic, holdings, and item records traditionally used by an ILS.
+An electronic resource may involve licenses, subscriptions, packages, platforms, vendors, access rights, usage statistics, renewal dates, and other information and workflows that do not fit neatly into the bibliographic, holdings, and item records traditionally used by an ILS.

 ERMSs thus developed as separate products to address these needs.